RAT Configuration File

 If

-, the previous outputs are cleaned before executing any step insteps
+clean_previous_outputsisTrue, the previous outputs are cleaned before executing any step insteps.Tip

 You should use

-if you want to have fresh outputs of RAT for a river basin.
+clean_previous_outputsif you want to have fresh outputs of RAT for a river basin.
 Otherwise, by default RAT will keep appending the new outputs to the same files and will concatenate data by calendar dates.
+In case the new outputs and previous outputs have some coinciding dates, RAT will replace the previous outputs with the new outputs for these dates.

 Confidential